-- The broker-dealer's quality of executions, which includes the accuracy and timeliness of executions, clearance of transactions and error/dispute resolution; - The broker-dealer's ongoing reliability and speed with which transactions are executed; - The broker-dealer's integrity to handle transactions and ability to maintain the confidentiality of trading activity and information; - The broker-dealer's reputation, financial condition, disciplinary history and stability; - The broker-dealer's compensation, which includes net prices paid or received, negotiated commission rates available and other current transaction costs (for example, its brokerage commission or a mark-up or mark-down).
-When we evaluate the broker-dealer's compensation, we consider its ability to execute a security transaction in the desired volume, the security price or the spread between the bid and ask prices of the security, and the size of a particular security order; - The broker-dealer's ability to provide access to securities in underwritten offerings and in the secondary market, its willingness to commit its own capital, its trading expertise and market knowledge, and the nature and frequency of its coverage in terms of providing market outlook, quotes on specific securities and sector research; - The broker-dealer's block trading and block positioning capabilities and ability to execute difficult transactions; - The broker-dealer's responsiveness to our portfolio managers, traders and investment operations personnel; - The nature of the research created or developed by the broker-dealer, which is called "proprietary research" except where the research results in a mark-up or mark-down of a fixed income security: - The broker-dealer's access to research that the broker-dealer itself has not created or developed, which is called "third-party research"; - The value and quality of the research and other products and services other than brokerage services that we receive from the broker-dealer or that the broker-dealer pays for (either by cash payments or commission), as more fully described under "Soft Dollar Benefits, Mixed Use Services, Proprietary Research", below; and - Regulatory, legal and macro-economic matters that may affect the broker-dealer.
+- The broker-dealer's quality of executions, which includes the accuracy and timeliness of executions, clearance of transactions and error/dispute resolution. - The broker-dealer's ongoing reliability and speed with which transactions are executed. - The broker-dealer's integrity and its ability to handle transactions and maintain the confidentiality of trading activity and information. - The broker-dealer's reputation, financial condition, disciplinary history and stability. - The broker-dealer's compensation, which includes net prices paid or received, negotiated commission rates available and other current transaction costs (e.g., brokerage commission or a mark-up or mark-down).
+When we evaluate the broker-dealer's compensation, we consider its ability to execute a security transaction in the desired volume, the security price or the spread between the bid and ask prices of the security (fixed income instruments), and the size of a particular security order. - The broker-dealer's ability to provide access to securities in underwritten offerings and in the secondary market, its willingness to commit its own capital, its trading expertise and market knowledge, and the nature and frequency of its coverage in terms of providing market outlook, quotes on specific securities and sector research. - The broker-dealer's block trading and block positioning capabilities and ability to execute difficult or complex transactions. - The broker-dealer's responsiveness to our Portfolio Managers, Traders, and investment operations personnel. - The nature of the research created or developed by the broker-dealer, which is called "proprietary research" except where the research results in a mark-up or mark-down of a fixed income security. - The broker-dealer's access to research that the broker-dealer itself has not created or developed, which is called "third-party research." - The value and quality of the research and other products and services other than brokerage services that we receive from the broker-dealer or that the broker-dealer pays for (either by cash payments or commission). - Regulatory, legal and macro-economic matters that may affect the broker-dealer.

 When selecting broker-dealers to execute transactions, we seek the best overall execution.
-In our experience, neither the lowest commission rate nor the most expeditious execution necessarily correlates to the best trade for the client.
+In our experience, neither the lowest transaction cost nor the most expeditious execution necessarily correlates to the best trade for the client.